 This is the part where you will have to work hard and put in quite a bit of effort.
 The idea here is to create a high-quality listing that prompts the person on the other end of the screen to purchase your products.
 We understand that it sounds quite daunting, to begin with, but if done correctly, it can help your sales tremendously.

 On your Seller Central account dashboard, head to the catalog section and add products so that you can create your first listings.
-In this section, you have the option of searching for your product name and finding listings which already exist.
+In this section, you have the option of searching for your product name and finding listings that already exist.
 However, you must remember not to do so.
 Instead, focus on creating a new listing for your product from scratch.

 Simply find the most relevant category for your product.
 Once you have found it, hit select and fill in all the basic information about your products.
 You will also be asked to enter a brand name here and we, at SellerApp, recommend you use something that is universal.
 By using a broader name, you ensure that you are not restricted to just one niche and in the future, you can always sell multiple products across different categories.